The Bankrate promise

 - You don’t want to be house poor or burdened by more house than you can afford, so if you wait, you’ll have to budget very carefully.
 Saving for a larger down payment or a more expensive home could require making financial sacrifices during that time period, like skipping vacations or eating out less.

 How to find starter homes for sale

-Even with a limited inventory, there are still a few ways you can take action now to find a starter home.
+Even with limited inventory, there are still a few ways you can take action to find a starter house.